martinwellman/odm-qpcr-analyzer/qpcr_analyzer_website/README.md

 ## Installation

-Formstone is used to manage the upload form.
-To install the required components, from within the qpcr_html directory run:
+Formstone is used for the upload form.
+To install Formstone, from within the `qpcr_html` directory run:

     git clone \
         --depth 1  \